 Why You Need an Attorney in NYC for a Real Estate Purchase

-Most first time buyers don’t realize that buying property in NYC not only involves a hefty sum, but a dive into the intricacies of NYC property law.
+Most first-time buyers don’t realize that buying property in NYC involves a hefty sum and a dive into the intricacies of NYC property law.

-In NYC, a buyer’s agent can help make the process less stressful, but a real estate attorney is also a must.
+In NYC, a buyer’s agent can help make the process less stressful, but a real estate attorney is also necessary.

-Technically, it is within your legal rights to buy property without an attorney, but it’s unusual and can be risky.
+It is technically within your legal rights to buy property without an attorney, but it’s unusual and risky.
 Ninety-nine percent of real estate transactions in NYC involve legal representation on both the buyer and seller sides of the equation.

 Why?
-For the most part, because in New York State, all real estate contracts of sale need to be drawn up by the principle or their attorney.
+For the most part, in New York State, all real estate contracts of sale need to be drawn up by the principal or their attorney.

-It is against the law for real estate agents and brokers to draw up any sales contracts (although this is an accepted practice in some other states) or to review them for the purposes of legally advising you in New York.
+It is against the law for real estate agents and brokers to draw up any sales contracts (although this is an accepted practice in some other states) or to review them to advise you legally in New York.

-If you are not an attorney yourself and don’t hire one, as a buyer you run the risk of getting a contract devised by your seller’s lawyer, which will probably not have your best interests in mind.
+If you are not an attorney and don’t hire one, as a buyer, you risk getting a contract devised by your seller’s lawyer, which will probably not have your best interests in mind.

 Why You Need an Attorney When You Buy Real Estate in NY